When: April 1 - May 31 and September 1 - October 31

-After a candidate’s application is approved, candidates will receive instructions on how to register with Pearson Vue to select an examination date and testing center.
+After a diplomate's application is approved, the diplomate will receive instructions on how to register with Pearson Vue to select an examination date and testing center.
 To find a testing center near you, go to www.pearsonvue.com.

 Diplomates may take the exam via a Remote Proctoring option, provided their personal computer (in their home or office) is properly equipped.
 Read our Remote Proctoring overview for more information.

 - The examination consists of two modules:

-- All candidates are required to take the 100-question General Dermatology module.
+- Unless otherwise noted, all diplomates are required to take the 100-question General Dermatology module.
 The General Dermatology module consists almost entirely of images with the accompanying question, “Which of the following is the most likely diagnosis?”.
 Some questions may include a brief amount of clinical information designed to help differentiate among the five possible answers.
 This is a 2-hour computer-based examination.

 Candidates choose a second 50-question module: Medical Dermatology, Dermatopathology, Pediatric Dermatology, or Surgical Dermatology.
 Some of the questions are image-based but not all.
 This is a 1-hour computer-based examination.

-The study guide for the MOC/Recertification Examination will be available in the Diplomate’s ABD profile in November, the year prior to the exam.
-The study guide contains a list of 198 conditions from which the General Dermatology Module 100-image questions will be drawn as well as 100 multiple-choice questions for the self-selected 50-question modules (Medical, Dermatopathology, Pediatric, or Surgical).
+The study guide for the MOC Examination will be available in the Diplomate’s ABD profile in November, the year prior to the exam.
+The study guide contains a list of approximately 200 conditions from which the General Dermatology Module 100-image questions will be drawn as well as 100 multiple-choice questions for the self-selected 50-question modules (Medical, Dermatopathology, Pediatric, or Surgical).

 Requirements to Apply to Take the Examination

 To apply, login with your username and password.
-Diplomates who do not know their username and password can call the ABD office at 313-874-1090 or email the office at firstname.lastname@example.org.
+Diplomates who do not know their username and password can use the Forgot Password function to retrieve their credentials for our website.

-Application/fee deadline for SPRING examination: January 23 - March 15.
+Application open for SPRING examination: February 1 - February 15.

-Diplomates are required to register for two modules.
+Diplomates must register for two modules.
 General Dermatology (100 image-based questions) is required plus one of the following 50-question modules: Medical Dermatology, Dermatopathology, Pediatric Dermatology, or Surgical Dermatology.